calmm-js/partial.lenses/README.md

 However, such a combinator doesn't seem to be really useful with partial lenses, because the point of lenses is to be bidirectional, which the above `just` isn't.
-Nevertheless, with the `just` and `chain` combinators, one could view partial lenses roughly as subsuming the maybe monad.
+Nevertheless, with the `just`, `chain`, `choice` and `nothing` combinators, one could view partial lenses roughly as subsuming the maybe monad.

 #### [`L.choose(maybeValue => PLens)`](#lchoosemaybevalue--plens "L.choose :: (Maybe s -> PLens s a) -> PLens s a")